Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 ### Set a JSON property

 JSON members can be set on the dynamic object.
-Pass `DynamicCaseMapping.PascalToCamel` to `ToDynamicFromJson()` to write JSON members with camelCase names.

 ```C# Snippet:AzureCoreSetDynamicJsonProperty
 Response response = client.GetWidget();